cedarcode/webauthn-ruby/README.md

   config.rp_name = "Example Inc."

   # Optionally configure a client timeout hint, in milliseconds.
-  # This hint specifies how long the browser should wait for an
+  # This hint specifies how long the browser should wait for any
-  # attestation or an assertion response.
+  # interaction with the user.
   # This hint may be overridden by the browser.
   # https://www.w3.org/TR/webauthn/#dom-publickeycredentialcreationoptions-timeout
-  config.credential_options_timeout = 120000
+  # config.credential_options_timeout = 120_000

   # You can optionally specify a different Relying Party ID
   # (https://www.w3.org/TR/webauthn/#relying-party-identifier)